 There’s a growing understanding that taking steps to support our mental health is as important as looking after our physical health.
 We know from listening to participants and Award holders, that doing your DofE can have a hugely positive impact on your mental health – especially over the past year.

-We’re sharing our top five ways that doing your DofE can help to improve your mental health – which one resonates most with you?
+This World Mental Health Day, we’re sharing our top five ways that doing your DofE can help to improve your mental health.

 1. The Great Outdoors

 Spending time outside is one of the best ways to keep your mental health steady.
 This doesn’t have to mean a camping trip or journey across the country – though, of course, that can be pretty great.
 Even just walking down a street lined with trees, or going to your local park can give your mental health a boost.
 This has especially been the case during the pandemic while we’ve been stuck at home for a lot of the past year.
 Getting outside as part of your DofE could give you the boost you need.

 There are lots of ways to do your DofE expedition, including staying local or even on your Centre’s grounds.
 Depending on what you’ve chosen for your other sections, you might be surrounded by nature for everything you do towards your DofE.

 Want to be outside more for your DofE?
 Maybe you could litter pick for your Volunteering section, or choose an outdoor activity for Physical rather than going to a gym.
 Let us know if you’ve got a great outdoor activity for one of your sections!